yevgenis-shapiro/terraform-kubernetes-devtron/README.md

 ## Terraform Module - Devtron | Kubernetes
 Devtron is a Web-Based CI/CD Platform for Kubernetes Clusters.
 It integrates various cloud-native tools to provide a modular CI/CD platform that also includes Security Scanning, GitOps, Access Control, and Observability .
-Accelerating operations by up to 20x 🚀
+Accelerating operations by up to 20x 🚀 .
+Application Delivery lifecycle by leveraging advanced features like canary deployments, A/B testing, and automated rollbacks.
+Devtron Platform helps you achieve faster time-to-market and improved application reliability by simplifying Kubernetes operations and streamlining development workflow

 🎯 Features
 ```